lucidokr/obs-jw-timer/Readme.md

 - one for the countdown
 - one for the delay time

-I have created a default scene used by me in the file  TimerScene.json that can be easily imported on OBS.
+I have created a default scene connelction used by me in the file JW_meeting.json that can be easily imported on OBS.
 Or you can create your own text sources with your preferred style.

 Configure it on the script using the Timer source and Delay Source input.

 I suggest to put a background.
-In my TimerScene file i have used the color of Zoom interface as background.
+In my JW_meeting file i have used the color of Zoom interface as background.

 **Use**